Use pull requests

-This section provides information about pull requests, a special type of review that you use to evaluate and merge a set of defined changes, typically in a topic stream or branch.
+This section provides information about pull requests, a special type of review that you use to evaluate and merge a set of defined changes, typically in a branch or Dimensions CM topic stream.

 Pull requests are a collaborative process that enables a team to: